-The services in Ypsilanti will be redesigned to provide shorter two-way connections and the network will be expanded to provide more of the urban population with access to transit.
+The Minnesota Department of Transportation has collaborated with key stakeholders, local authorities and transit operators to initiate transit related enhancements within the Metro area.
+These enhancements include bus-only shoulders which provide buses with an opportunity to avoid being delayed by traffic congestion on busy corridors.
+The services in the Ypsilanti area and the west of Ann Arbor will be redesigned to provide shorter two-way connections and the network will be expanded to provide more of the urban population with access to transit.